 While conducting anthropological fieldwork in Haiti, Bourguignon met her future husband, Belgian artist and writer Paul-Henri Bourguignon, on assignment there for the Belgian newspaper Le Phare.
 Erika and Paul were married on September 29, 1950, after she had returned from Haiti and he from an assignment in Peru.

 Bourguignon joined the faculty of The Ohio State University in Columbus, Ohio, where she taught for more than 40 years.
 From 1971 to 1976 she served as Chair of Ohio State's Anthropology Department.
 She pursued many academic and other interests including co-founding a women-in-development seminar and serving as the first chair of Ohio State's Council on Academic Excellence for Women.
 Bourguignon received an Doctor of Humane Letters, honoris causa, from Queens College, CUNY, in 2000.

 From 1990 until her death, February 15, 2015, Bourguignon continued to write books, journal articles, and reviews and she actively mentored students.
 She also supervised exhibitions of the artwork of her late husband.

-Bourguignon's writing and correspondence are scheduled to be deposited in The Ohio State University Archives.
+Bourguignon's writing and correspondence are deposited in The Ohio State University Archives.